-If $G$ is an affine group scheme of finite type over $k$ acting on an algebraic space $X$, we say that a $G$-invariant morphism $\pi \co X \to Y$ of algebraic spaces is {\it a good GIT quotient} if the induced map $[X/G] \to Y$ is a good moduli space; we often write $Y = X \gitq G$.
+If $G$ is an affine group scheme of finite type over a field $k$ acting on an algebraic space $X$, then we say that a $G$-invariant morphism $\pi \co X \to Y$ of algebraic spaces is {\it a good GIT quotient} if the induced map $[X/G] \to Y$ is a good moduli space; we often write $Y = X \gitq G$.
 In the case that $G$ is linearly reductive, a $G$-equivariant morphism $\pi \co X \to Y$ is a good GIT quotient if and only if $\pi$ is affine and $\oh_Y \to (\pi_* \oh_X)^G$ is an isomorphism.

+An algebraic stack $\cX$ is said to have the {\it resolution property} if every quasi-coherent $\oh_{\cX}$-module of finite type is a quotient of a locally free $\oh_{\cX}$-module of finite type.
+By the Totaro--Gross theorem \cite{totaro,gross-resolution}, a quasi-compact and quasi-separated algebraic stack is isomorphic to $[U/\GL_N]$, where $U$ is a quasi-affine scheme and $N$ is a positive integer, if and only if the closed points of $\cX$ have affine stabilizers and $\cX$ has the resolution property.
+We will only use the easy implication ($\Longrightarrow$) in this article which can be strengthened as follows.
+If $G$ is a group scheme of finite type over a field $k$ acting on a quasi-affine scheme $U$, then $[U/G]$ has the resolution property.
+This is a consequence of the following two simple observations: (1) $BG$ has the resolution property; and (2) if $f \colon \cX \to \cY$ is quasi-affine and $\cY$ has the resolution property, then $\cX$ has the resolution property.

-If $\cX$ is a noetherian algebraic stack, we denote by $\Coh(\cX)$ the category of coherent $\oh_{\cX}$-modules.
+If $\cX$ is a noetherian algebraic stack, then we denote by $\Coh(\cX)$ the abelian category of coherent $\oh_{\cX}$-modules.